xzonghanx/Blackjack/README.md

 # userstory:

-1. decide number of players (add)
+1. Decide number of players and names (add), then press (start).
-2. input bet amount $$
+2. Input bet amount (bet).
-3. players can start game (deal) cards.
+3. Once all bets in, start game (deal).
-4. player can see cards and decide to draw additional cards.
+4. player can see cards and decide to (draw) additional cards or (check).
-5. when done, player can check cards against dealer.
+5. when the last player (check)s, dealer shows hand, and draws as required.
-6. message to display win/lose/draw [win conditons (21, ACEs, 5cards)]
+6. message displays win/lose/draw and bet payout in wallet.
-7. see wallet $$
-8. player can reset to enter new game of cards.
+7. player can reset to enter new round.

 # done